-1. The summary of time, place and duration of the event, broken down by phase if applicable.
+1. The summary of time, place, and duration of the event, broken down by phase if applicable.

-This PSPS event began when SCE activated its Emergency Operations Center on October 16, 2021, at 8 am and ended for all circuits in scope on October 18th at 6 am when the period of concern for this event ended.
-This event encompassed circuits in Inyo county and SCE did not de-energize any customers during this event.
+This PSPS high threat event began when SCE activated its Emergency Operations Center on June 15th at 12:00pm and ended for all circuits in scope on June 17th at 6:00pm.
+During the course of this high threat event the Period of Concern was updated to end at 9:00pm and was concluded at 6pm upon validation by SCE's meteorologists.
+This high threat event encompassed a portion of the Birchim circuit (Segment 4) in Inyo County.
+SCE did not de-energize any customers during this high threat event.
 See Section 1-1 above for additional information.